shaunplee/purescript-book/text/chapter6.md

 ### Deriving Instances

-Rather than writing instances manually, you can let the compiler to most of the work for you.
+Rather than writing instances manually, you can let the compiler do most of the work for you.
 Take a look at this [Type Class Deriving guide](https://github.com/purescript/documentation/blob/master/guides/Type-Class-Deriving.md).
 That information will help you solve the following exercises.

 ## Exercises